WorkOfStan/seablast-logger/README.md

 And ignores
 - speed

+Note: Outputting log messages to the screen is not supported.

 ## Runtime adjustment
 - method logAtLeastToLevel(int $level) may change the verbosity level above the level set when instatiating.
 - method setUser(int|string $user) may add the user identification to the error messages